-Cubeb pepper is not really a common ingredient in European or American recipes, but if you want to make certain Moroccan dishes you may need it for an authentic flavor profile.
-It is also useful if you want to replace black pepper or allspice with an ingredient that offers a unique twist on both of those spices.
+Cubeb pepper (piper cubeba, also known as tailed pepper) is not really a common ingredient in European or American recipes, but if you want to make certain Moroccan dishes, you may need it for an authentic flavor profile.
+It is also useful if you want to replace black pepper or allspice with an ingredient that offers a unique twist on both spices.
 Whatever your reason for wanting to use cubeb pepper, the sad fact is that you may have a hard time finding it in most local retail stores.
 If you don’t have time to wait for it to be shipped to you, try one of the cubeb pepper substitutes below.

 Your best bet: Allspice and black pepper

-The most prominent flavor notes in cubeb pepper are very similar to those of allspice and black pepper, which means that these two spices are clearly the best alternatives from a flavor standpoint.
-Bear in mind also that black pepper is in the same botanical family as cubeb pepper.
+The most prominent flavor notes in cubeb pepper are very similar to those of allspice and black pepper, so these two spices are clearly the best alternatives from a flavor standpoint.
+In fact, black pepper is in the same botanical family as cubeb pepper.

 A decent second choice: Quatre epices